RickStrahl/wwDotnetBridge/README.md

 ---------------
 ### .NET Interop made easy for Visual FoxPro 9

-wwDotnetBridge is a .NET Runtime Hosting engine and .NET access helper for Visual FoxPro.
-It allows hosting of the .NET runtime in a Win32 application, and accessing .NET components without having to register them first.
+wwDotnetBridge is a small library designed to make it easy to call .NET components from Visual FoxPro.
+By providing an easy mechanism for loading .NET components and calling them without requiring explicit COM registration of .NET components, it's easy to add .NET functionality to your applications.
+Interact with core .NET framework components, access both free or commercial 3rd party libraries, or build and access your own .NET components from FoxPro.

+wwDotnetBridge also provides a host of tools to make it possible to access .NET type features that FoxPro and COM do not natively support.
+For example, COM cannot access components with multiple constructors, cannot access Value, Static or Generic members and types. wwDotnetBridge can automatically convert some problem types, and provides wrapper types that allow access to most unsupported feature types.
+There's also a powerful ComArray class that makes it easy to interact and manipulate .NET arrays and collections.

+## Features at a glance
-It provides the following enhancements over plain COM Interop:
+wwDotnetBridge provides the following enhancements over plain COM Interop:

 * Access most .NET Components directly even those not marked [ComVisible]
 * Requires no COM Registration for .NET Assemblies
-* Create types with parameterized constructors
+* Instantiate types with parameterized constructors
+* Call overloaded methods using standard method names
 * Support for many natively unsupported .NET types and values
-* Access static method/members, structs, binary data, guids, DbNulls
+* Access Static members, Value/Struct types, Generics, Binary, Guids, DbNulls
-* Call overloaded methods using standard method names
-* Automatically fixes up problematic .NET Types
+* Automatically fix up problematic .NET Types on method returns
 * Provides easy Array access with ComArray helper class
+* ComValue class to store results and parameters in .NET
-* ComValue structure to help with .NET type conversions
+* ComValue can help with problem .NET type conversions
-* Ability to keep values entirely in .NET with ComValue
-* Assign values directly to properties without passing through FoxPro
+* ComArray class that wraps all returned Array and Collections
+* ComArray allows easy creation, updating and managing of Enumerable types
 * Multi-threading library built-in
-* wwDotnetBridge .NET Helper also works with regular COM Interop (w/o runtime hosting)
+* wwDotnetBridge also works with regular COM Interop (w/o runtime hosting)

-##Online Documentation:
+## Online Documentation:
 * [wwDotnetBridge Home Page](http://west-wind.com/wwDotnetBridge.aspx)
 * [.NET COM Interop with wwDotnetBridge White Paper](http://west-wind.com/presentations/wwDotnetBridge/wwDotnetBridge.pdf)
 * [Documentation](http://west-wind.com/webconnection/docs/?page=_24n1cfw3a.htm)
 * [ChangeLog](https://github.com/RickStrahl/wwDotnetBridge/blob/master/Changelog.md)

-##How it works
+## How it works

 This library consists of 3 components (all provided in source):